 An overtemperature alarm (OT) can occur from an excess temperature inside the device and temporarily causes it to stop supplying power.
-After cooling down, the device will automatically continue to supply power, while the condition of the DC output remains and the alarm doesn't require to be acknowledged.
+After cooling down, the device can automatically switch the power stage back on, depending on the setting of parameter "DC output after OT alarm".
+See section 3.4.3.1.